ahluisamtx/aurora/README.md

-# aurora
+# Aurora
-A simple otimizer to julia functions
+A simple optimizer to julia functions